Free and Low-Cost Marriage Counseling for Veterans

-It can be frustrating to find out that marriage counseling and other “non-medical” mental health services aren’t covered by Tricare and aren’t as easy to access at Department of Veterans’ Affairs (VA) hospitals and clinics as other services.
+Marriage counseling and other “non-medical” mental health services aren’t covered by Tricare and aren’t as easy to access at Department of Veterans’ Affairs (VA) hospitals and clinics as other types of mental health care.

 This service gap is significant.
 Being in the military—or readjusting to civilian life after serving—can put a lot of stress on your relationships.

-Fortunately, the VA and DoD are aware of this service gap, and many government- and civilian-run programs have been established to help you access free or low-cost marriage, couples, and family counseling.
+Fortunately, the VA and Department of Defense (DoD) are aware of this service gap, and many government- and civilian-run programs have been established to help you access free or low-cost marriage, couples, and family counseling.
 Read on to learn more about them.

 Active-Duty Military Marriage Counseling

-If you’re actively serving in the military, there are services available to you that can help you strengthen your relationships with your loved ones.
+If you’re actively serving in the military, there are programs available to you that can help you strengthen your relationships with your loved ones.

-Some of these services are specific to your branch of the military.
+Some of these programs are specific to your branch of the military.
 Your chaplains and counselors provide a range of services for couples including individual counseling, classes, and retreats.
-You can read more about these services in the tips box below.

 Military Marriage Enrichment and Couples' Retreat Programs